kaivu1999/kaivu1999.github.io/_pages/about.md

 I am currently working with Prof Parag Singla on Machine Translation for low resource languages.
 I am interested in developing machine learning techniques with motivation of intersting applications in other fields.

 In my free time I get involved in Sports like Tennis, Table Tennis, Football, Aquatics, Basketball.
 Recently I have started distance running.
+Follow me on  <a href="https://www.strava.com/athletes/79434749">Strava</a> :)

 Contact Me
 ----
-To get in touch, drop a mail at <a href="mailto:cs1170339@iitd.ac.in">cs1170339@iitd.ac.in</a> or <a href="mailto:kaivu1999@gmail.com">kaivu1999@gmail.com</a>.
+To get in touch, drop a mail at <a href="mailto:kaivu1999@gmail.com">kaivu1999@gmail.com</a>.

 <!-- A data-driven personal website
 ======